VinceTedChua/statePattern/README.md

   {
     Account myAccount = new Account("1234", 10000.0);

-    //set acct to active state
+    //Sets the Account to Active State
     myAccount.activate(); // displays "Account is already activated!"

-    //Suspend the account
+    //Terminates the Account
     myAccount.suspend(); //displays "Account is suspended!"

     //Activate the account